microsoft/VirtualClient/website/docs/dependencies/linux-package-installation.md

 }
 ```

-### Support for packages that have different names across package managers
+### Example: Packages that have different names across package managers
 If the packages are directly available in the default repositories, users only need to fill in the corresponding package names, in the different package manager.
 You need to repeat it for other package management because the name could be different in different package manager.
 The following is example for libaio, which is used in FIO tests.